2020 Hunger Report

 2020 will also include global and regional consultations to prepare for a 2021 Food Systems Summit sponsored by the UN Secretary-General.
 The Global Agriculture and Food Security Program, established by the G-20 in 2010 to support development of sustainable food systems in low-income countries, will carry out its first major replenishment in 2020.
 The steering committee meet in Germany in June seeking $1.5 billion in new commitments to extend the Fund through 2030 to align with the SDGs timeline of action.

 The next high-profile opportunity to move forward on collective climate action comes at the U.N.
-Climate Change Conference in Scotland in November.
-The conference will mark five years since the 2015 U.N. conference in Paris that produced the first major global agreement on fighting climate change.
+Climate Change Conference in Scotland in November 2021.
+The conference will mark six years since the 2015 U.N. conference in Paris that produced the first major global agreement on fighting climate change.
 The topic of food systems will be high on the agenda since governments are expected to strengthen their commitments to reducing greenhouse gas emissions in the agricultural sector.
 Governments have been slow to follow up on commitments made in Paris, making it even harder for the world to reduce greenhouse gas emissions to avoid the worst impacts of climate change.

 2020 is also a pivotal time in the United States because of the November presidential election.
 The U.S. stance on every issue raised in this report will be defined by the outcomes of the election.
 Major legislation is scheduled for reauthorization in the next administration, including the Global Food Security Act and the farm bill.
 The next administration will choose to lead, or not to lead, on climate change.